nymea/nymea-docs/src/pages/documentation/users/usage/things.md

 is done from the main menu in the *Configure things* view.
 From there, select the `+` button in the upper right corner and pick the type of thing to add.

+After selecting the type of thing to add, nymea will start a wizard to guid you through the steps of adding the thing.
+The actual content of the wizard may vary between types of things.
+The basic flow however is the same for all.
 For example, adding a TP-Link Kasa smart plugin would be done like this:

 ![](/img/documentation/users/connecting-things.gif)

+> For documentation on individual things, please check out the documentation for the appropriate integration which can be found in the [integrations](/documentation/overview/integrations) page.

 After the thing has been added, it will appear in the main screen.
 In this case a power socket that can be switched on and off, and a smart meter that allows to monitor the power consumption on the smart plug.